khanhnguyen15/project-madam-website/index.md

 ## First Impressions: Not great...
 These initial numbers don't look too promising.
 Men dominate in every plot we've seen, by a big margin.
 Now that we have a general idea of how (badly) things are going, let's dive deeper and try to find how exactly <em>what</em> each gender is talking about.

-# Quality vs Quantity?
+# Topic Analysis

 We've seen that not everybody is getting the same platform to speak from.
-But what exactly are speakers talking about?.
-To look into that, let's divide consider a few key topics, presented here in no particular order.
+But what exactly are speakers talking about?
+To look into that, let's consider a few key topics, presented here in no particular order.

 - Business
 - Sports